 Costa’s Dad, a Greek American, emigrated from Crete as a 16 year old and entered the US through New York’s Ellis Island.
 The authorities modified his Greek name, Demetrius Duniadakis, to James Dunias.
 Jimmy (as friends called him) worked his way across America coal mining, railroading, sheep herding, working and owning cafes, and finally settled in Lubbock, Texas.
 Costa’s Mother, Connie, was an American Greek and her parents came to America from the large island that lies to the east of Athens on the mainland of Greece.
 Her Father found work in a coal mining town called Van Houten south of Raton, New Mexico, running the company store and bar.
 Jimmy and Connie were introduced through a food salesman who connected Jimmy with Connie’s family and the rest is history.
 They lived and raised their family in Lubbock.

 In 1992, Costa opting for life in a slower lane, left the employ of “the club” and now is what is known as “field staff”.
-He serves as a steward, working on a volunteer basis to support and help insure the safe conducting of the sport of racing cars that he so passionately loves.
-He now sells fruits, nuts and candies as a distributor with Mountain Man Fruit and Nut Company of Parker, Colorado.
+He serves as a steward, working on a volunteer basis to support and help ensure the safe conducting of the sport of racing cars that he so passionately loves.
+For 20 years he sold fruits, nuts, and candies as a distributor with Mountain Man Fruit and Nut Company of Parker, Colorado.
 (This is our wonderful source for the finest walnuts in the world that are used in our Baklava.)
+Costa sold this business in 2019 and he now works with Wilma in building the success of Baklava by Wilma.

 Wilma is a mix of Scotch Irish, German and Cherokee Indian.
 Her Dad, an entrepreneur in his own rite, sold insurance, real estate and made loans.
 Her mom stayed home to raise the family, as women did in those days.
 Wilma always helped with cooking meals so has come by the interest in food preparation by way of her upbringing.
 A college major in Home Economics Education and Food and Nutrition further nurtured her love for cooking.